isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 <ol>
 <li>
 <strong>Do I need to apply for a House to House and Street Collections licence if I need to raise funds from members of public?</strong><br>
-Under the House to House and Street Collections Act, a licence is required from Police if a person appeals to the public, made by means of visits from house to house or of soliciting in streets or other places or by both such means, for money or other property.
+A HHSC licence is not required if the beneficiary is a registered charity, exempt charity, or the fund-raising appeal for foreign charitable purpose is by a person who has been approved by the Commissioner of Charities.
+However, you would need to comply with the Charities Act 1994.<br>
+Please refer to <a href="http://www.charities.gov.sg">www.charities.gov.sg</a> for more details.
 </li>

 <li>
 <strong>When will I be granted a House to House and Street Collections licence?
 </strong><br>
-A House to House and Street Collections licence will only be granted if the purpose of collection is to raise funds for a charitable cause; and the beneficiary is either a member of National Council of Social Service (NCSS) or a registered charity with the Charities Unit of the Ministry of Culture, Community and Youth (MCCY).
-Activities such as building a place of worship, raising funds to help an individual to overcome his difficulties or raising funds for a non-charitable organisation will not be considered.
-No licence will be granted.
+A House to House and Street Collections licence will only be granted if the purpose of collections is to raise funds for a charitable cause.
+Activities such as raising funds to help an individual to overcome his difficulties or raising funds for a non-charitable organisation will not be considered as a charitable cause.
 </li>